avisek123/React-Native-Feed/New_Architecture_README.md

 - **Fabric (New Rendering Engine)**
 - **What is Nitro Module**

-Let’s dive into each of the new points.
+Let’s dive into each of the points.

 # OLD architecture